 Namibia’s Major Airports

-Hosea Kutako International Airport (WDH/HKIA) – in Windhoek
+Hosea Kutako International Airport (WDH/HKIA) – Windhoek

 Walvis Bay International Airport (WVB) – Walvis Bay